fooplugins/foogallery-client-side/src/core/README.md

 ## Loader Effects

 The FooGallery Core CSS & JS provides some built in CSS effects to use once an item is loaded.
-These CSS classes must be applied to the `foogallery-container` element. `foogallery-items` must have a direct child element with the `foogallery-item-inner` class applied for these effects to work.
+These CSS classes must be applied to the `foogallery` element. `foogallery-items` must have a direct child element with the `fg-item-inner` class applied for these effects to work.

 - `loaded-fade-in`
 - `loaded-slide-up`